dev4press/coreactivity/readme.txt

 If the database for GEO location is regularly updated, locating the IP to the country is most likely close to 100% precise.
 When it comes to more detailed location within the country, that is not always precise, and it depends on the country.

 == Changelog ==
+= 1.6 (2024.01.03) =
+* New: save device detection information and filter on saving log
+* New: optional device detection column for the Log
+* New: device detection tab in the Log popup view for each entry
+* New: matomo device detector library to parse user agent information
+* Edit: expanded information for some of the plugin settings
+* Edit: switch blogs to get object information in network mode
+* Edit: Dev4Press Library 4.6

 = 1.5.4 (2023.12.19) =
 * Edit: function `json_encode` replaced with `wp_json_encode`
 * Edit: various plugin core updates and tweaks